dmj17b/Brax_WS/README.md

 ## Adjusting Model Parameters:
 Model parameters like sizes, masses, and frictions can be edited in "model_config.yaml"

+The programatic model generation occurs in "AutoSim.py".
+If you need to add additional parameters that aren't considered in the yaml file, this is where you would do so.

 To help understand how the model is generated, it is important to know that everything builds off of the rear body segment, which will be referred to as the "torso."
 The torso is aligned with its length along the x-axis, width along the y-axis, and height along the z-axis.

 ![](Docs/Sim_Coordinate_Systems.png)